 Ok, let’s go a new direction here.
 How about this really feminine, ruffled DIY curtains tutorial from Rachel at ‘Maison de Pax‘?
 These have great detail, but also work great in a small space because of the light color and feel.
 Of course, you could make them in any color you wanted!
 So soft and pretty!
 Be sure to check out her photos and see how amazing these look in her bedroom.

 Our next project is from Summer at ‘Simple Stylings‘.
 I love her tutorial for her no-sew cafe curtains!
 First, cafe curtains are great for small rooms because they always let in light, even when closed.
 Also, she uses a fabric shower curtain from Target as her fabric choice.
 I used one to cover my headboard!
-Great way to find trendy fabrics in wide widths!
+Great way to find trendy fabrics in wide widths for DIY window treatments.

 One of the biggest problems we have when using curtains, or any DIY window treatment is “how do they look from outside”?
 We are going to jump back over to Kelly at ‘View Along the Way‘ ’cause she has this great tutorial on how to sew lined curtains.
 The neutral lining not only makes the curtains look amazing from the street, they also add insulation to keep out light, heat and cold.

 Want fast?
-Try these 5 minute no-sew drop cloth curtains from ‘Thoughts from Alice‘.
-Easy, fresh, simple… what more could you want?
+Try these 5 minute drop cloth no-sew curtains from ‘Thoughts from Alice‘.
+Easy, fresh, simple DIY window treatments… what more could you want?

 Try this vintage scarf DIY curtains project from Kate Pruitt via ‘Design Sponge‘ if you want a more bohemian look.
 Amazing paired with the modern mid-century style chair and table.